jetchegaray/myEvent/README.md

 **Intro**

-MiEvent is a project that you could find all your necessities for you weeding, birthday party, friend party, martz mitzvah ..  whatever party you want . you would have to choose your calendar, send invitations , organize invitations, organize guesses status invitations, pick a place to do your party, customize your tables , places of your guesses at the tables, manage your budget, pick your providers, your gifts and much more !
+MiParty is a project that you could find all your necessities for you weeding, birthday party, friend party, martz mitzvah ..  whatever party you want . you would have to choose your calendar, send invitations , organize invitations, organize guesses status invitations, pick a place to do your party, customize your tables , places of your guesses at the tables, manage your budget, pick your providers, your gifts and much more !

 **features **